hynek/svcs/README.md

 It:

 - puts the registry into `app.config["svcs_registry"]`,
-- unifies the putting and caching of services on the `g` object by putting a container into `g.svcs_container`,
+- unifies the caching of services on the `g` object by putting a container into `g.svcs_container`,
 - transparently retrieves them from there for you,
 - and installs a [`teardown_appcontext()`](http://flask.pocoo.org/docs/latest/api#flask.Flask.teardown_appcontext) handler that calls `close()` on the container when a request is done.